newren/git-filter-repo/README.md

     leave the commit message and the encoding header alone).
   * commits without an author will be given one matching the committer
   * tags without a tagger will be given a fake tagger
+  * references that include commit cycles in their history (which can be created with git-replace(1)) will not be flagged to the user as an error but will be silently deleted by fast-export as though the branch or tag contained no interesting files

 There are also some limitations due to the design of these systems: